fortunecookiezen/sandboxmaker/README.md

 # sandboxmaker
-aws sandbox environment maker
+## aws sandbox environment maker

-Terraform scripts to create a sandbox environment in AWS
+Terraform scripts to create a sandbox environment in AWS.
+The use of [Terraform](https://terraform.io) for this purpose allows the environment configuration to be enforced.

 ![Architecture Diagram](https://s3.amazonaws.com/fortunecookiezen/github/images/Sandbox+Design.png)

 Scripts create the following: